Become a Slugger...Hit a Home Run Against Drugs!

 The program also seeks to develop social-emotional skills such as self-control, problem-solving, and healthy decision-making.

 The students receive a 45-minute introduction to the Home Run Against Drugs Message.
-There is active role-playing pertaining to goal setting and the format is largely interactive for the students.
+There is active role-playing pertaining to goal setting and more with the format being largely interactive for the students.
 The introduction of “Homer” is certainly the highlight of the event, allowing children to see and meet Homer.
 Each student receives a personalized book at the end of the assembly.

 At the completion of the program, each child receives a certificate of accomplishment and membership into the S.T.R.I.K.E.
 Force.